Doctorate in Clinical Psychology Programme

 Approximately 60 candidates will be short-listed for interview (this figure may change if the number of commissioned places changes).
 Candidates will receive an email confirming the outcome of their application.
 We will not be in a position to give candidates who are not short-listed detailed feedback and would refer candidates to the course essential and desirable criteria.

 The interview process involves one interview which will last for approximately 30 minutes.
-There will also be an associated task.

 Successful candidates are notified by telephone as soon as possible after the interviews.
 Unsuccessful candidates are notified by email in the first instance and offered the opportunity to talk to a member of the programme team to receive feedback.